Consortium leader:

 Brief description:

-For more information please visit National Laboratory of Virology's website: https://szkk.pte.hu/hu/nemzeti-laboratoriumok/virologiai_nemzeti_laboratorium
+For more information please visit the official National Laboratory website: https://szkk.pte.hu/hu/nemzeti-laboratoriumok/virologiai_nemzeti_laboratorium

 Consortium leader: